mirhagk/personalsite/webserver/webserver/Content/blog/Learning enough LaTeX to get by - 1.md

 So first thing's first.
 There are a few rules:

 1. Whitespace doesn't really matter.
+If you were to write
+ <code>Hello&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;World!</code>
-If you were to write `Hello                       World!` it would still only have 1 space in the output.
+ it would still only have 1 space in the output.
 This is similar to HTML and markdown.
 In order to get a new line you actually need to have an empty line between paragraphs.
 You can also use the `\\` command, which inserts a newline.
 1. Certain symbols are special in LaTeX, in order to use the actual symbol (for symbols like %, $, and &) you need to escape it with a backslash like so `\% \$ \&`
 1. LaTeX should always be written with the macro, `\LaTeX` so that it's formatted nicely.
 This isn't actually a rule, but you should still do it.